 Located in Inverness, this shipwreck is easily accessible and quite fun to visit.
 It’s a great picnic spot if you are looking for a place to eat.
 Watch the tide charts here – the best time to visit is during low tide, to give you the most access to walk right up to the ship.

 Located near Tomales Point, this dairy farm was in use from 1858 to 1973.
 It’s a great example of what early ranchers used to use.
 It was also a famous location for its butter!

 This tree tunnel is not recorded on any official Point Reyes attractions map, but it’s impossible to miss on your way to the lighthouse.

 It is located about halfway between the lighthouse and the park entrance.
 Coming here to this park, we were expecting foggy, moody PNW weather considering the heavy rains we encountered driving south.
 However, we were pleasantly surprised when we were greeted with sunshine and good weather.
 This rare sunshine created a pretty cool effect with the trees.

 Sun rays peeked through and shadows danced on the road allowing Berty and I to play with the light for quite some time.

-Have you visited Point Reyes National Seashore?
-What are other places here worth visiting?
+Have you planned a day trip to Point Reyes National Seashore?
+What are other places here are worth visiting?
 Let us know in the comments below!